mhzghz/Microwave-Radio-Path-Analysis/README.md

 Requires the 'ptelev' utility from the FCC's TVStudy program if you wish to calculate path land cover (U.S. only): https://www.fcc.gov/oet/tvstudy

 The ptelev source file (clutil.c) needs a slight tweak to work with 2021 NLCD data.

-'pdf.tgz' contains PDF datasheets for the various types of coax/wavegude transmission lines.

 ***Try it out!*** http://gbppr.ddns.net/path.main.cgi